hi-covid-convo/hi-covid-convo.github.io/index.md

 ## General COVID Info Page
 The General knowledge page provides the user any general knowledge information about COVID-19.
 This includes topics like symptoms of the virus, how it is spread, and prevention and protection.
-This information was gathered from the Centers for Disease Control and Prevention (CDC) website.
-The General knowledge page is currently incomplete and still in progress as well.
+This information was gathered from the [Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/index.html).
+The General knowledge page is currently still in progress as well.

 <img src = "./images/milestone1/gen.png">
 You can view our General Knowledge page [here](http://167.99.174.175/#/general).